2021–22 Coupe de France preliminary rounds, Nouvelle-Aquitaine

 The 2021–22 Coupe de France preliminary rounds, Nouvelle-Aquitaine was the qualifying competition to decide which teams from the leagues of the Nouvelle-Aquitaine region of France took part in the main competition from the seventh round.

 A total of thirteen teams qualified from the Nouvelle-Aquitaine preliminary rounds.
-In 2020–21, US Lège Cap Ferret and Stade Poitevin FC progressed furthest in the main competition, reaching the round of 64 before losing to Aubagne FC and Canet Roussillon FC respectively.
+In 2020–21, US Lège Cap Ferret and Stade Poitevin FC progressed furthest in the main competition, reaching the round of 64 before losing to Aubagne FC and AS Monaco respectively.

 Draws and fixtures

 On 13 July 2021, the league announced that a total of 689 teams had entered from the region.
 The first round would consist of 296 ties, featuring all teams from Régional 3 and below, plus 25 teams from Régional 2.
 The 45 exempted teams from Régional 2 and all 36 teams from Régional 1 entered at the second round stage.
 The 12 Championnat National 3 teams entered at the third round stage and the 4 Championnat National 2 teams entered at the fourth round stage.